← BLOG

 Four firms control nearly all NYC vertical transportation service.
 Annual and 5-year testing, plus a retrofit mandate arriving in 2027, have built one of the tightest service oligopolies in the city.

 Elevators are the single most expensive mechanical system in most NYC condo and co-op buildings.
-Annual CAT1 inspections, five-year CAT5 load tests, and — by January 1, 2027 — a Local Law 64 door-lock monitoring retrofit requirement combine to produce a compliance line that only a handful of firms can service.
+Annual CAT1 inspections, five-year CAT5 load tests, the door-lock monitoring retrofit (deadline January 1, 2020), and — by January 1, 2027 — a secondary emergency brake retrofit requirement combine to produce a compliance line that only a handful of firms can service.
 When a vendor quotes $250,000 for a modernization component, boards have nowhere else to go.

 The mandate.